lovell/highwayhash/README.md

 This makes it suitable for random number generators and hash tables storing untrusted data.

+64-bit hash values are platform independent and will not change for a given input.
+This is important for applications that write hashes to persistent storage.

-AVX2 or SSE4.1 instruction sets will be used when available at runtime.
+SIMD intrinsics (AVX2, SSE4.1) will be used when available at runtime.

 Expect up to 8 million operations/second,
 depending on the length of the input and the output type required.